-- Assistant Professor of Studio Art, Reproducible Media
+- Associate Professor of Studio Art, Reproducible Media

-- Master of Fine Arts, School of the Art Institute of Chicago, 2009
+- MA, School of the Art Institute of Chicago, 2009

 Kristina Paabus is a cross-disciplinary artist with a focus in Reproducible Media.
 Her work examines systems of logic that groups and individuals use to enforce perceptions of structure.
 Tools such as language, architecture, and game theory, serve as guides to expose the anatomy of human comprehension.
 Through a multifaceted approach, she creates images, environments, and situations that explore our relationships to organizational tactics.
 These hybrid spatial conversations elaborate on the constructions that allow us to interact with and gain control over our surroundings.